makersacademy/takeaway-challenge/README.md

 With a basket in the form of a hash, the bill cannot separate multiple orders of the same dish (although it does charge the correct amount).

+I would also implement a separate Dish class to populate the Menu manually so the program can be reused for other restaurants.

 ## Technologies Used
 -------